param108/MazeRunner/README.md

 In this mode, you will see the maze you loaded, but now using the cursor moves the *Hero* '>'.
 The server will also start listening on 8080 port for commands (as mentioned in the first part of this readme)

 Allowed commands
-1. `up arrow key` - move hero up if possible
+1. `up arrow key` - move hero forward if possible
 1. `left arrow key` - turn the hero to *her* left
 1. `right arrow key` - turn the hero to *his* right
 1. `q` - quit